Once State-Extirpated Piping Plovers Nest in Pennsylvania

 news release and watch the short film below.

 Current Status: The piping plover (Charadrius melodus) is extremely rare in Pennsylvania and highly imperiled across its North American breeding range.
 Three geographically distinct breeding populations are recognized, each federally listed and protected under the Endangered Species Act of 1973.
 Returning to nest once again in Pennsylvania in 2017, the first time since the 1950s, piping plovers are managed as part of the federally endangered Great Lakes population, the smallest and most vulnerable of the three populations.
 The other two populations, Atlantic Coast and Northern Great Plains, are federally threatened.
 All migratory and wintering piping plovers are federally protected as threatened species.
 In addition, piping plovers are safeguarded through the federal Migratory Bird Treaty Act of 1918 and Pennsylvania's Game and Wildlife Code.
-The piping plover is a highest-priority Species of Greatest Conservation Need in the
+Current state listed as endangered, the piping plover is a highest-priority Species of Greatest Conservation Need in the

 Pennsylvania Wildlife Action Plan.